cpp-for-yourself/lectures-and-homeworks/lectures/functions.md

 ---
 # Function overloading - writing functions with the same names
-- Compiler infers which function to call from input arguments
+- Compiler infers which function to call from input parameters
 - We cannot overload based on return type
-- Return type is not part of the function signature
   ```cpp
   #include <iostream>
   #include <string>